Babydoll Sheep Breeders Australia

 • Our Babydolls all look fine

-- It is only possible to know if a Babydoll is Gaucher Free by DNA testing or where their pedigree can be accurately traced to ancestors that have tested as Gaucher Free.
+- It is only possible to know if a Babydoll is Gaucher Free by DNA testing or where their pedigree can be accurately traced to ancestors that have all tested as Gaucher Free.

 • Gaucher is not a problem